Impact Evaluation Design – Short Course

 Institute of Development Studies (IDS), Brighton, UK

-This 5-day course on Impact Evaluation Design will provide researchers, project managers and practitioners with the necessary methodology and practical knowledge to meet the growing demand for rigorous evaluation of development programmes.
-The course leader is Dr Edoardo Masset.
+A 5 day course on Impact Evaluation Design aimed at researchers, project managers and practitioners.
+The Course Leader Dr Edoardo Masset and the rest of the teaching staff will provide participants with the necessary methodology and practical knowledge to meet a growing demand for rigorous evaluation of development programmes.

 - Theory based evaluation